ゆきゆきて、神軍 「Yuki yukite, shingun」

 Okuzaki is quite a character to follow.
 Within the opening five minutes we learn he is an anti-authoritarian who served jail time for murder, for hurling pachinko balls at the Emperor and for distributing pornographic flyers outside the Imperial Palace.
 He also has a history of assault and has developed a mean moralistic streak.
 He shows no signs of slowing down at the age of 62, which is when we join him, as he sidelines his plot to assassinate a prime minister to search for the truth of a dark chapter in his past.

-He was in the 36th Regiment in World War II which was stationed in New Guinea.
+During World War II, he was in the 36th Regiment of Independent Engineers which was stationed in New Guinea.
 It seems he was always something of a rebel even during his time in the army where he claims he beat up his superiors and states resistance helped him survive.
-Good fortune saw him captured by Allied forces a year before the end of the war while the rest of his fellow soldiers who continued to fight were crammed into a small area and almost completely cut off from food and water supplies.
+Good fortune saw him captured by Allied forces a year before the end of the war while the rest of his fellow soldiers who continued to fight were forced to retreat into a small area and almost completely cut off from food and water supplies.
 At a time when soldiers were suffering from starvation there were dubious “executions” including those of privates Tetsunosuke Yoshizawa and Jinpei Nomura who were shot 23 days after the Emperor gave his radio address telling the Japanese that hostilities were over.

 Okuzaki wants to find out the truth and so with Kazuo Hara and a documentary film crew in tow he shuttles from his home in Kobe to various places the length of Honshuu.
 The camera unflinchingly records him travelling from Hyogo Prefecture to Hiroshima, Tokyo and Saitama and interviewing ex-NCOs who may have been involved in the killings.
 What he gets are excuses, equivocations and elusiveness as the former soldiers lie and demonstrate a convenient collective amnesia and dodge responsibility.
 Lines like, “it was a military order.
 Orders always came first”, and, “for the sake of these souls, we shouldn’t dig up the past”, are uttered which infuriates Okuzaki who unearths evidence that cannibalism may have taken place and wants someone to take responsibility.